k2view-academy/K2View-Academy/articles/01_fabric_overview/02_fabric_glossary.md

 <h3><a href="/articles/06_LU_tables/01_LU_tables_overview.md"><strong>LU Table<strong></a>
 </td>
 <td width="482">
-<p>The basic building block of a logical unit which defines a digital entity&rsquo;s data, including columns, PKs, indexes and triggers.
-A logical unit may have one or many LU tables.</p>
+<p>The basic building block of a Logical Unit which defines a digital entity&rsquo;s data, including columns, PKs, indexes and triggers.
+A Logical Unit may have one or many LU tables.</p>
 </td>
 </tr>
 <tr>